saboooor/saboooor/README.md

  </a>
 </p>
 <p align="center">
 👋 Hi, I'm Saboor (aka sab).
-I'm a Self-taught full-stack software developer with a passion for technology, problem-solving, creativity, and design.
+I'm a self-taught full-stack software developer with a passion for technology, problem-solving, creativity, and design.
 Also a Culinary Arts graduate from NAIT, passionate about cooking diverse cuisines and thriving in creative, collaborative environments.
 </p>

 <p align="center">